n0t4u/DRAFMe/README.md

 ### Play with the directories
 Sometimes the main page is in one directory and then all the resources in a diferent one.
 This option will force the root directory for the next requests.
 Furthermore, you can specify directories you do not want to crawl.
+(Note.
+The more specific the subdirectory it is, the more restrictive it works this option.
+The routes will still appear in the results, but no crawling will be done inside them).
 ```sh
 $ python3 DRAFME.py -a -R "/" -A "/media/" https://example.com/example
 ```